davidcaron/pye57/README.md

 ## Installation

-If you're on Windows and using python 3.5 or 3.6:

 `pip install pye57`

-Otherwise, you will have to build it yourself (working on linux and macos versions).
+If you're on Windows and using python 3.5 or 3.6, wheels are available.

+Otherwise, see the building notes below.

 ## Building notes

+### Windows

-You need xerces-c to compile.
-Binaries can be obtained from conda using: `conda install xerces-c`
+Binaries of xerces-c can be obtained from conda using: `conda install xerces-c`

+### Linux

+Install libxerces-c-dev before installing.